ait-crypto/kms-sdn-agent-interface-specification/readme.md

 Some select data fields are supposed to be vendor specific.
 This is done deliberately to give KMS Vendors more freedom to innovate.
 It is expected that an SDN Controller can have vendor specific plugins which handle those vendor specifics.
 Such examples are:

-- Reported error codes and messages.
-It is not feasible for a specification to note all internal errors a KMS implementation can or wants to publish.
+- Reported error codes and messages: it is not feasible for a specification to note all internal errors a KMS implementation can or wants to publish.
-- Zero touch provisioning config.
-Since each KMS has a unique feature set and may also not support remote configuration, the config file, which can be given as a response to the KMS registration message is not defined.
-As soon as a KMS registers to the SDN, a plugin in the Controller should generate the vendor specific configuration.
+- Zero-touch provisioning config: since each KMS has a unique feature set and may also not support remote configuration, the config file (which can be given as a response to the KMS registration message) is not defined.
+As soon as a KMS registers to the SDN, a plugin in the Controller should generate the vendor-specific configuration.

 ## 3.6.
-Deadlock aware implementation
+Deadlock-aware implementation

 As both communication partners, the KMS and SDN Agent, are a server and a client, it is important to implement those in a way to avoid deadlocks.
 The following figure outlines a deadlock situation, where at the same time the KMS is a client to the SDN Agent and vice versa.

 ![deadlock_issue](./doc/figures/sequence_deadlock_example.png)

-This is an issue, which can usually be solved with different implementation techniques, some of which are outlined here, but to emphasize, this is beyond the API specification, but on the implementation of the KMS or SDN Agent, the following notes are meant as high level suggestions.
+This is an issue which can usually be solved with different implementation techniques, some of which are outlined here.
+But to emphasize, this is beyond the API specification, but on the implementation of the KMS or SDN Agent.
+The following notes are meant as high-level suggestions.

 ### 3.6.1.
 Multithread / async patterns